rclone/rclone/docs/content/commands/rclone_cat.md

     rclone cat remote:path/to/file

-Or like this to output any file in dir or subdirectories.
+Or like this to output any file in dir or its subdirectories.

     rclone cat remote:path/to/dir

-Or like this to output any .txt files in dir or subdirectories.
+Or like this to output any .txt files in dir or its subdirectories.

     rclone --include "*.txt" cat remote:path/to/dir